Helmholtz-UFZ/saqc/README.md

 - Example: generic, `{func: (thisvar > 0) & ismissing(othervar)}`
 #### Restrictions
 - only the operators and functions listed below are available
-- all checks need to be conditional expression and have to return an array of boolean values.
-  All other expressions are rejected.
+- all checks need to be conditional expression and have to return an array of boolean values, all other expressions are rejected.
 This limitation is enforced to somewhat narrow the scope of the system and therefore the potential to mess things up and might as well be removed in the future.
 #### Syntax